General-Software-Inc-Open-Projects/dataries-zookeeper-docker/README.md

 ## Environment variables

-The environment configuration is controlled via the following environment variable groups:
+The environment configuration is controlled via the following environment variable groups (PREFIX):

-> CONF_ZOO: affects zoo.cfg
+    CONF_ZOO: affects zoo.cfg
-> CONF_LOG4J: affects log4j.properties
+    CONF_LOG4J: affects log4j.properties

-Hadoop properties by setting an environment variable with the appropriated prefix in the form <PREFIX>_<PROPERTY>.
+Set environment variables with the appropriated group in the form <PREFIX>_<PROPERTY>.

-Due to restriction imposed by docker and docker-compose on environment variable names the following substitution are applied to property names:
+Due to restriction imposed by docker and docker-compose on environment variable names the following substitution are applied to PROPERTY names:

     _ => .
     __ => _